 A trade secret is a very wide notion that encompasses anything from a new, more efficient way to run your business to a unique app architecture.

-The easiest way to protect your trade secrets is to sign a non-disclosure agreement with your software development partner.
-A well-drafted NDA or confidentiality agreement will mean that you don’t have to worry about entrusting information about your project to a team of developers.
+The easiest way to protect your trade secrets (as well as ideas, procedures, methods, systems, processes, concepts, principles, discoveries) is to sign a non-disclosure agreement with your software development partner.
+A well-drafted NDA or confidentiality agreement means that you don’t have to worry about entrusting information about your project to a team of developers.
 Trade secrets are cheaper than utility patents and do not have expiration dates.

 The non-disclosure agreement (NDA) that we typically sign at a client’s request contains a provision stating that the Disclosing Party (the client) owns the rights to all objects we receive in the framework of cooperation (i.e. to all code, ideas, and other information they share with us).